Love is in the air. Are we Cheesy? You bet we are! But we’re damned serious about this tart!

 2 tablespoons sugar

-2 cups waterInstructions
+2 cups water

 Make the tart filling:

-Preheat the oven to 350°F.Pour the mixture into the tart shell and sprinkle with the almonds.
+Pour the mixture into the tart shell and sprinkle with the almonds.
 Place in the oven and immediately turn down the temperature to 325°F. Bake until it's just set, about 20 minutes.
 Don’t worry if the tart seems a little wobbly — it will continue to set as it cools.

 Make the coulis:

 Cook the water, berries, and sugar until the mixture thickens.
 Look for small bubbles appearing uniformly on the surface.
 Test the viscosity using the back of a spoon: dip a spoon in the mixture, and then allow the spoon to cool slightly as you check it.Strain the coulis through a fine sieve to remove the seeds.
-Allow it too cool and serve alongside the tart.
+Allow it to cool and serve alongside the tart.